mozilla/cargo-vet/book/src/how-it-works.md

 ## Sharing the Work

 Cargo-vet’s mechanisms for sharing and discovery are built on top of this decentralized storage.
-Imports are implementing by pointing directly to the audit files in external repositories, and the registry is merely an index of such files from well-known organizations:
+Imports are implemented by pointing directly to the audit files in external repositories, and the registry is merely an index of such files from well-known organizations: